Cloud vending software for smart machines, retrofits, and mixed fleets.

 A transaction-specific QR code displayed on the machine for the shopper to scan and complete payment on a phone.

-A workflow where the machine starts a sale that is completed through SMS, warehouse shipment, or digital delivery rather than a simple dispense.
+A workflow where the machine starts or completes a sale that may involve SMS, warehouse shipment, digital delivery, or reserved pickup rather than only a simple dispense.

 A cannabis seed-to-sale tracking system used by regulated markets in multiple US states.